 All of the sound output by the Digital Keyboard can be recorded as audio files on a memory card.
 The maximum recording time for a single audio file is approximately 13 minutes.
-Up to 20 audio files (actual number of files depends on card capacity) can be recorded on a single memory card.
+You can have up to five audio files recorded on a single memory card.